vdaular/workflows-integrations/README-TEMPLATE.md

 | [CompatibleVersion] | Version the integration works with | V3 |

 ## 📦 Integration Structure
-Each integration should be organized into its own folder.
+Each integration should be organized into its own group folder.
 Copy this README template file into the root of your integration's directory and rename it to `README.md`.
 For example:
 ```
-[integration-name]/
+[group-name]/
   ├── README.md
   ├── Elsa.Integrations.[integration-name]/
   │   ├── Services/